Martnat8/ROB421-Portfolio/README.md

 ##  Folder Overview

+### `CAD Files/`
+Includes all Fusion 360 (`.f3d`) and STL (`.stl`) files for the **robot head and screen mounting system**.
+These parts were designed to fit a specific vertical LCD and include mounts for speakers, neck stabilization, and more.

 ### `Face Script/`
 A standalone **Pygame-based animation script** that simulates SAMI’s facial expressions on an LCD screen.
 It includes animated blinking eyes, shifting pupils, and a talking mouth effect designed to run as a full-screen overlay.

-### `Motion Files/`
-Contains all robot **motion sequences** in `.json` format.
-Each file defines a series of keyframes that control SAMI's servo positions, timing, and optional audio/emotion metadata.
-These are parsed by the SAMI robot’s runtime to execute expressive, timed motions.

-### `CAD Files/`
-Includes all Fusion 360 (`.f3d`) and STL (`.stl`) files for the **robot head and screen mounting system**.
-These parts were designed to fit a specific vertical LCD and include mounts for speakers, neck stabilization, and more.

 ### `Mediapipe Move SAMI/`
 Contains all source files related to: